Lead-Free Primer Chemistry and Modern GSR Detection

 Barium nitrate with alternative oxidisers.
 Several reformulations retain a small proportion of Ba for sensitivity tuning, but at sub-analytical levels; others eliminate Ba entirely and rely on the intrinsic oxidising capacity of the initiating compound or substitute potassium perchlorate (KClO4) as the oxidiser.

 Norma Precision (Sweden) introduced a commercial Sintox-based hunting cartridge in 1999.
 Federal Premium (USA), CCI (Cascade Cartridge, USA), and Winchester began launching non-toxic handgun primer lines for law enforcement and competition shooting in the 2000-2010 period.
-The US Army's M1152 and M1153 (9mm lead-free) and the Bundeswehr's G3/HK33 training ammunition programmes represent the military procurement side.
+The Bundeswehr's G3/HK33 training ammunition programmes and the US Army's Green Ammunition programme represent the military procurement side.

 Lead-free primer formulations do not produce a single standardised particle signature.
 The signature depends on the specific formulation used by the manufacturer, and those formulations vary across ammunition brands and production generations.
 Forensic examiners must be familiar with the documented signatures for the ammunition types encountered in their casework jurisdictions.